novayo/LeetCode/0939_Minimum_Area_Rectangle/README.md

 * Memory Usage: 14.2 MB, less than 50.97% of Python3 online submissions for Minimum Area Rectangle.

 > sort and find diagonal

+---

+try_6.py: O(nlogn) O(n)

+* Runtime: 1961 ms, faster than 42.02% of Python3 online submissions for Minimum Area Rectangle.
+* Memory Usage: 14.2 MB, less than 49.33% of Python3 online submissions for Minimum Area Rectangle.

+> sort and find diagonal